Odyseus/CinnamonTools/__app__/data/templates/README.md

 The documentation of this repository is mainly a development documentation, but it also documents the xlets/themes building processes.

-The documentation also has a Cinnamon tips & tricks section which describes some basic concepts and how to recover from an unresponsive Cinnamon session, amonst other things.
+The documentation also has a Cinnamon tips & tricks section which describes some basic concepts and how to recover from an unresponsive Cinnamon session, amongst other things.

 ## Redistribution